MarkusYPA/rust-final-cp/README.md

 ## How to Use

 1. Choose an exercise and navigate to its folder
-2.
+2. Read the README
+3. Start editing src/lib.rs directly, or paste template.txt over everything above #[cfg(test)] (see Notes).
+4. Run the code with ```cargo run```
+5. Test the code with ```cargo test```
+6. Look at the solution text files for examples

 ## Folder contents

-Each src/ subfolder contains all the important files
+- README.md: The execise as it appears on the platform

+src/ subfolder:
 - lib.rs: Write your answer here (exception: brackets_matching, where you write it in main.rs)
 - main.rs:  Runs your code with modifiable inputs
 - tests.rs:  Actual tests the code needs to pass
 - solution01edu.txt: Example solution from the system
-- solutionm: Solution I devised
+- solutionm: My solution
-- template.txt: The base for the exercise as it is given on the platform
+- template.txt: The empty base for the exercise

 ## Notes